 This bus tour is warm on a luxury coach with toilets.
 All you need to bring are snacks and something to occupy the waiting periods if you think you’ll need it.

-Have you chased the Northern Lights?
+Have you chased the Northern Lights with kids?
 Where did you go and what did you do?
 Did you make any big blunders along the way?
 Is there anything we missed?
 Let us know in the comments!